This 1943 show was performed live at Alpenrose Dairy Opera House in 2018. Special video edit with bonus clips.

 >> View Show Here

 Our live plays have been cancelled for now.
-We hope to return to the stage in 2021.
+We hope to return in some form for 2022.

-Like most small theaters, we are facing financial issues.
+Like many small theaters, we are facing financial issues.
 Kindly consider making a donation if you can.

 Help Fund New ShowsDonate